Wisconsin hits new daily records for virus cases, deaths

 Wisconsin’s death count as of Monday was the 30th highest in the country overall and the 42nd highest per capita at more than 25 deaths per 100,000 people.
 The 595 new cases per 100,000 people in Wisconsin over the past two weeks, which ranks fourth in the country for new cases per capita.

-Democratic Gov. Tony Evers attributed the increase to the Wisconsin Supreme Court striking down his “safer at home” order in May at the request of Republicans opponents, as well as fatigue over wearing masks and taking other steps to slow the spread.
+Democratic Gov. Tony Evers attributed the increase to the Wisconsin Supreme Court striking down his “safer at home” order in May at the request of his Republican opponents, as well as fatigue over wearing masks and other recommendations to slow the spread.

 “We let down our guard,” he said on a conference call.